 When using the default selector name, you don’t need to include the BIMI selector header in the emails.
 The header is, however, necessary if you are using a unique selector name.

-You will need to contact your email service provider for the necessary steps to add the BIMI selector header.
+You will need to contact your DNS manager in order to publish the BIMI selector.
 Once again, ensure that you are using the correct syntax.
 The s=value in the header should match the set selector name in your DNS TXT record.
 Otherwise, your logo will not be displayed.

 Please note that the example below is for illustrative purposes only.
 Be sure to use your own selector name or your logo will not display.